SmartTechAIResearch/sizingservers.beholder.agent/readme.md

 ## Languages, libraries, tools, technologies used and overview
 The code is encapsulated in a **Visual Studio 2017** solution.
 The available agents are console applications.

+Communication to the API happens over HTTP.
+See the sizingservers.beholder.api documentation for an overview.

 ### Agent selector
 The sizingservers.beholder.agent console app does nothing more than checking the OS and launching the correct agent.